JuliaDynamics/DiscreteEvents.jl/docs/src/overview.md

 - `delay!(sim::Clock, t::Number)`: a process can call for a delay, which creates an event on the clock's timeline and wakes up the process after the given `t`.

-!!! note
+!!! warning
-    A function `func` running as a `SimProcess` is put in a loop.
+    A function running as a `SimProcess` is put in a loop.
 So it has to give back control by e.g. doing a `take!(input)` on its input channel or by calling `delay!` etc., which will `yield` it.
 Otherwise it will after start starve everything else!

+## Sampling

+If we provide the clock with a time interval `Δt`, it ticks with a fixed sample rate.
+At each tick it will call registered functions or expressions:

+- `sample_time!(sim::Clock, Δt::Number)`: set the clock's sampling time starting from now (`τ(sim)`).
+- `sample!(sim::Clock, ex::Union{Expr,SimFunction})`: enqueue a function or expression for sampling.

+Sampling functions or expressions are called at clock ticks in the sequence they were registered.
+They are called before any events scheduled for the same time.

 ## Running a simulation